Photo Credit: TN

 Travel expert Cyn (@simplycyn) tells Travel Noire about her stay at the picturesque Samsara Ubud in Bali, Indonesia.

 When you start planning a trip to Bali, you will hear over and over again that while there are many sides to Bali, there are two types of Bali experiences.
 There is the party scene that is hip, vibrant, loud and alive-these terms are often used to describe Seminyak.
-And then there’s the more immersive, quieter, truer side of Bali, which will often used to describe Ubud.
+And then there’s the more immersive, quieter, truer side of Bali, which will often be used to describe Ubud.

 Ubud has been described as the culture and heart of Bali, or better yet, the cultural heart of Bali.
 While Ubud lacks the overly busy and touristy atmosphere of Seminyak, don’t be fooled; it is quite clearly not a secret anymore.
 There are plenty of tourists flooding the markets and shops, especially along the main strip of Monkey Forest Road.
 So if you are indeed looking for a quiet escape, a temporary seclusion and an opportunity to get away from the noise, then you have to be especially strategic about your choice of hotel.
 Unlike the early 90’s when hotels were few and far between and when so few made the trip here, there are now hotels everywhere with many promising an experience that they may not be able to deliver on.
 Here’s how Samsara Ubud delivered on its promise for peace from the chaos.